Raising ducklings from day old to maturity can be a tricky business. It’s a lot of work! A frequent question I’m asked is “what do baby ducks eat?”

 Knowing what you can and can’t feed your ducklings is critical to getting them through the first few weeks of life.
-Raising ducklings isn’t hard but they do need a certain amount of vitamins – and often, they’re not present in chick starter.
+Raising ducklings isn’t hard but they do need a certain amount of vitamins – and often, they’re not present in chick starters.

 In this article, you’ll discover what you can and CAN’T feed your ducklings, as well as what to add to their feed, so they grow into healthy layers.